 - 1. The Magnetic Resonance Imaging program length of 12 months; - 2.
 The specificity of the course content; - 3.
 The precise correlation between the didactic curriculum and clinical education; - 4.
 The sequential and progressive nature of the curriculum format; - 5.
 The competitive nature of the enrollment process and a limited number of available positions; - 6.
 The framework of effective clinical education requires on-site participation with direct patient interaction; and - 7.
 The operational hours of the clinical facility.

-The program does not make provisions for advance placement status or part-time enrollment or distance education.
+The Magnetic Resonance Imaging program at West Virginia University Hospitals does not make provisions for advance placement status or part-time enrollment or distance education.